bactopia/bactopia/docs/usage-basic.md

     --condadir DIR          Directory to Nextflow should use for Conda environments
                                 Default: Bactopia's Nextflow directory

+    --nfconfig STR          A Nextflow compatible config file for custom profiles.
+This allows you to create profiles specific to your environment (e.g. SGE, AWS, SLURM, etc...).
+This config file is loaded last and will overwrite existing variables if set.
+                                Default: Bactopia's default configs

     --nfdir                 Print directory Nextflow has pulled Bactopia to

     --overwrite             Nextflow will overwrite existing output files.